Dillonb/n64/docs/source/interrupts.rst

   - Undefined opcode
   - Undefined SPECIAL sub-opcode
   - Undefined REGIMM sub-opcode
-  - 64-bit operation run in 32-bit mode.
-Note that in kernel mode, 64-bit operations are *always valid*, regardless if KX (enable 64-bit addressing in kernel mode) is set or not.
+  - 64 bit operation run in 32 bit mode.
+Note that in kernel mode, 64 bit operations are *always valid*, regardless if KX (enable 64 bit addressing in kernel mode) is set or not.

 Exception Handling Process
 --------------------------